Fire Extinguisher Training 101: Empowering Your Staff to Handle Emergencies

 • Sweep the nozzle from side to side until the fire is out.

-This method helps ensure quick, efficient fire suppression.
+This method helps ensure quick, efficient suppression.

 Hands-On Practice